 Internal users are the primary service center customers.
 Sales to internal users are represented by charges to accounts over which Stanford University has fiduciary responsibility.
 Internal users from academic, administrative, and auxiliary areas purchase the service center services or products to support their work at Stanford.
 Purchases should be charged to a University PTA; cash sales are typically not appropriate for internal users.

-See "Related Items" for a list of Stanford University's Service Centers.
+See the list of Stanford University Service Centers.

 2. External Users

 An external user is an entity or person over whom Stanford has no fiduciary responsibility, regardless of the user's relation to the University's academic mission.